HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 In the recent years, web browsers have implemented powerful new mechanisms which offer protections from major classes of vulnerabilities and new web threats; this includes [Subresource Integrity](#subresource-integrity), [SameSite cookies](#samesite), and [cookie prefixes](#prefixes).

 These features have seen adoption only by a relatively small number of websites; their total coverage is generally well below 1%.
-The even more recent security mechanisms such as [Trusted Types](https://w3c.github.io/webappsec-trusted-types/dist/spec/), [Cross-Origin Resource Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP)) or [Cross-Origin-Opener Policy](https://www.chromestatus.com/feature/5432089535053824) have not seen any widespread adoption as of yet.
+The even more recent security mechanisms such as <a hreflang="en" href="https://w3c.github.io/webappsec-trusted-types/dist/spec/">Trusted Types</a>, [Cross-Origin Resource Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP)) or <a hreflang="en" href="https://www.chromestatus.com/feature/5432089535053824">Cross-Origin-Opener Policy</a> have not seen any widespread adoption as of yet.

 Similarly, convenience features such as the [Reporting API](#report-to), [Network Error Logging](#network-error-logging) and the [`Clear-Site-Data`](#clear-site-data) header are also still in their infancy and are currently being used by a small number of sites.